drdreo/nest-hono-adapter/README.md

 To make it easier to compare behavior with the express adapter, its commented out in the `main.ts` but can simply be swapped in.

+### Problems

+For some reason, the response / ctx is not correctly propagated when calling the adapter methods.
+Instead, an async function is passed around, e.g. to the `reply()`.

+`getRequestHostname` and co. seem to get the correct HonoContext.